Admission Requirements

 Admission to the nursing major is highly competitive due to the number of applicants, limited space in the major, and rigor of the program.
 Admission review is focused on a student's academic strengths and ability to handle a rigorous academic curriculum.

 Work or volunteer experience in a healthcare setting does not weigh on the admission decision.
-Students are still encouraged to seek patient contact experience on a paid or volunteer basis in order to confirm their interest in a nursing career.
-Additionally, prior experience in a clinical/healthcare environment can help students with their entry into the clinical setting if admitted to the program.
+Students are still encouraged to seek patient contact experience on a paid or volunteer basis in order to confirm their interest in a nursing career and make sure they understand the career they want to pursue.
+Prior experience in a clinical/healthcare environment can also help admitted students with the transition into the clinical setting.

 The following factors are all considered in the admission review process: